Chronic Vomiting in Dogs (Chronic Emesis)

 Prevention

 Regular veterinary check-ups are important to detect and treat health problems early before they lead to chronic vomiting.
-Vaccinations and parasite prophylaxis should be kept up to date to prevent infections that can cause vomiting.
+Vaccinations and parasite prevention should be kept up to date to prevent infections that can cause vomiting.

 In cases where certain medications trigger vomiting, the veterinarian should be consulted to discuss possible alternatives or dose adjustments.